unicef/rhizome/docs/backend.rst

 Standardization and Validation of Information
 =============================================

-The polio backend is based around the **datapoint** table which has a key for region, indicator and campaign.
+The polio backend is based around the **datapoint** table which has a key for location, indicator and campaign.
 The datapoint table gathers and consolidates information from Data Entry, CSV upload, ETL of 3rd party APIs and Data Sources and makes this information available to a REST api.
 This api powers the dashboards, as well as the data explorer.

 The system differentiates between conflicts and information from different sources via the **source_datapoint** table which holds information uploaded directly from spreadsheets.

-In addition the system maintains **source_indicators** , **source_regions**, and **source_campaigns** all of which have cooresponding mapping tables.
+In addition the system maintains **source_indicators** , **source_locations**, and **source_campaigns** all of which have cooresponding mapping tables.
 Each of the source tables have a cooresponding **document_id** which gives a link to the source of the raw data.

-When a source_datapoint has mappings for region, campaign, and indicator, by using the **refresh_master** method for that document_id will create, or update ( if a conflicting datapoint exists ) the datapoint table.
+When a source_datapoint has mappings for location, campaign, and indicator, by using the **refresh_master** method for that document_id will create, or update ( if a conflicting datapoint exists ) the datapoint table.

 There are two ways that information gets into the system.